canonical/sdcore-upf-operator/terraform/README.md

 # SD-Core UPF Terraform Module

-This folder contains a base [Terraform][Terraform] module for the sdcore-gnbsim charm.
+This folder contains a base [Terraform][Terraform] module for the sdcore-upf machine charm.

 The module uses the [Terraform Juju provider][Terraform Juju provider] to model the charm deployment onto any machine managed by [Juju][Juju].